Sarajvega/houseplant-app/README.md

 ps-container:dev
 ```
 Note: This code 1. it starts the container in interactive mode.
 2. -rm removes the container and volumes after the container exits.
 3. v ${PWD}:/app mounts the code into the container at /app.

-## Lessons learned

-What was your motivation?
-Why did you build this project?
-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.

 ## Contributing
 For changes, please open an issue first to discuss what you would like to change.